Fort Mose: Fort Mose

 Excerpt from the legend of Olano's map of St. Augustine, Florida and environs, drawn by Spanish royal engineer Pedro Ruiz de Olano.
 The map depicts Fort Mose and the Castillo de San Marcos during Oglethorpe's siege of 1740.

 In 1738, Governor Montiano ordered construction of the Gracia Real de Santa Teresa de Mose military fort, about 2 mi north of St. Augustine.
 Any fugitive slaves discovered by the Spanish were directed to head there.
 If they accepted Catholicism and were baptized with Christian names, and those capable served in the colonial militia, the Spanish treated them as free.
 The military leader at the fort, who had since 1726 been the appointed captain of the free black militia at St. Augustine, was a Mandinga born in the Gambia region of Africa, and baptized as Francisco Menéndez.
 He had been captured by slave traders and shipped across the Atlantic to the colony of Carolina, from where, he, like many other black enslaved persons, escaped and sought refuge in Spanish Florida.
 His status as a leader was solidified with the Spanish colonial authorities when he helped defend the city from a British attack led by John Palmer in 1728, and distinguished himself by his bravery.
 He was the de facto leader of the maroon community at Mose.
+The freedmen under his command used their skills in carpentry, masonry, and blacksmithing to construct both the defensive earthen walls and thatched dwellings of the settlement.

-Fort Mose was the first free black settlement legally sanctioned in what would become the United States, and had a population of about 100.
+Fort Mose was the first free black settlement of formerly enslaved people legally sanctioned in what would become the United States, and had a population of about 100.
 The village had a wall around it with dwellings inside, as well as a church and an earthen fort.